Skip to Content

 Overview

-Earlier in his career, Troy served as a law clerk to the Honorable Anthony E. Porcelli of the U.S. District Court for the Middle District of Florida, handling a varied civil litigation caseload.
-As a federal law clerk, Troy managed an assigned docket, drafted orders and recommendations, advised the judge on legal issues, and assisted the judge in preparation for hearings, including multiday evidentiary hearings.
-Troy also assisted the judge in helping parties successfully resolve disputes through mediation.
+Earlier in his career, Troy served as a law clerk to the Honorable Anthony E. Porcelli of the U.S. District Court for the Middle District of Florida, handling a varied civil litigation caseload and assisting the judge in preparation for hearings, including multiday evidentiary hearings and mediation.

-In addition to his law practice, Troy is a U.S. Coast Guard licensed captain and an avid offshore fisherman.
-Troy is passionate about all things outdoors, but his favorite hobby is competing in fishing tournaments throughout the state of Florida.
+In addition to his law practice, Troy is a U.S. Coast Guard licensed captain and an avid offshore fisherman, competing in fishing tournaments throughout the Florida.

 Experience